ionic-team/stencil-site/src/docs/guides/typed-components.md

 **IMPORTANT**: always use the `HTML{}Element` interfaces in order to hold references to components.

-TODO: Put a redirect/link here for the links I just deleted

 ## Properties

 This section has moved to [Property Types](/docs/properties#types)